 |At least 90 days and less than 6 months||40 %|

-You can learn all about the specifics of GI Bill distribution and enforcement in our military financial aid guide.
+You can learn all about the specifics of Post-9/11 GI Bill distribution and enforcement in our military financial aid guide.

 Combining Service and Education

 The advantages of earning a degree while enlisted revolve around the impact on the total cost of your education.
 Active duty servicemembers can take advantage of up to $18,000 in tuition assistance, paid over four years.
-When combined with federal aid, state aid and scholarships, there is a distinct possibility that the aid you receive will be enough to cover the bulk, if not all, of a 4-year education.
+When combined with federal aid, state aid, and scholarships, there is a distinct possibility that the aid you receive will be enough to cover the bulk, if not all, of a four-year education.

 The negatives to earning a degree while on active duty involve the pursuit of excellence amidst the stressors of active service and the rigors of your academics.
 While the military prides itself on allotting time for servicemembers to pursue a degree concurrently with service, earning one may not always be a practical affair.

-With mandatory class time and a suggested 2 hours of prep for every hour spent in class, college can be incredibly time consuming.
+With mandatory class time and a suggested two hours of prep for every hour spent in class, college can be incredibly time consuming.
 And while you may want to strike a balance between active duty and education, your commitment to the military takes precedent.
 Active servicemembers always face the possibility of immediate deployment, with little or no warning, and certainly without regard to your class schedule.